 Suffice to say, if a character isn't loyal, odds are they'll die, regardless of your actions to protect them during the suicide mission.
 It's possible to keep non-loyal characters alive, but that generally requires a knowledge of the underlying systems governing the mission that a first-time player isn't going to have.

-Hilarious in Hindsight: During Kasumi's loyalty mission, she mentions that part of the cover story she put together for Shepard was an article on him in Badass Weekly.
+Hilarious in Hindsight: During Kasumi's loyalty mission, she mentions that part of the cover story she put together for Shepard was an article on him/her in Badass Weekly.
 This reference was part of the reason the author of Badass of the Week wrote an article for Shepard after completing the trilogy.
 In a way, Kasumi did get that article on Shepard written.

 Like You Would Really Do It: Subverted.
 Shepard dies ten minutes into the game, and is brought backů but can potentially die for real at the end of the game, so, yes, they would really do it.
 Then subverted again, in that save games where the entire team dies won't carry over to Mass Effect 3.